-Demographic charteristics collected include baseline age, sex, race and ethnicity.
-Demographic data will be summarized by treatment as outlined in Table 2 and listed in Listing 1.
+Demographic characteristics including baseline age, sex, race and ethnicity.
+Demographic data will be summarized by treatment and site as outlined in Table 2 and listed in Listing 1.
 This table will be based on the enrolled population.
-The listing will include the registration date of participants as well as the eye that was selected to be the study eye and the treatment to which participants were randomized.
+The listing will include the registration date of participants as well as the eye that was selected to be the study eye and the treatment participants were randomized to.